valohai/docs/source/valohai-yaml/step-name.rst

 It can have spaces but we do recommend using ``dash-separated-lowercase`` so it can be written without quoting in the command-line client.

-That is pretty much there is to the name ;)
+That is pretty much there is to a name ;)